-The Histogram Pane
+The Levels Pane

-This gives you a color chart of the shadow, mid-tone and highlight areas based on the image RGB values.
+This gives you a color chart of the shadow, mid-tone and highlight areas based on the image RGB values (often called a histogram).
 This is useful to show areas within the image that may be clipping.
 Clipping is when your image contains pure blacks or white and can signify loss of highlight or shadow detail.